 2. Human Growth Hormone (HGH) : HGH is a hormone responsible for improving our metabolism.
 It helps in muscle growth, recovery, repair and fat mobilisation.
 Higher levels of HGH enable a person to put on muscle mass and burn fat more easily.
 This hormone is usually secreted in our bloodstream when we sleep.
 However, the release of the HGH hormone is supressed each time we eat.
 Thus, the longer we fast, the more HGH is released.

 3. Adrenaline & Noradrenaline : These are our fight-or-flight hormones.
 These hormones make our body ready to face dangerous situations, where we either have to fight or run away.
 They improve our metabolism and make us more alert.
 Intermittent fasting increases these hormones to a level where we are healthy and focussed at the same time.

 In my first month of healthy eating, I ate 3 to 4 meals a day, counting calories diligently (like I do now as well – it helps me stay accountable).

 After a month I started intermittent fasting – I started with the 8 hour eating window and kept on decreasing it every few weeks.
 Currently I eat for only 1 to 2 hours a day.
 I make sure I eat a good amount of food – I have continued eating healthy meals, with at least one cheat meal every week.
-(You can read about my diet plan here.)
+(Read 'What I Ate To Lose 30+ Pounds In A Few Months.')

 I eat one meal on most days, but there are days when I eat two meals or even three.
 Don’t be too rigid, try sticking to the fasting as much as possible, but on days when it becomes too difficult you can give yourself a break.
 Remember that this is for the long run, so enjoy the journey.